spollard/josh-works.github.io/_pages/stripe_course.md

 Maybe the idea of vendor lock-in sends you running for the hills.
 Horror stories of Paypal withholding funds makes you uncomfortable, but you don't like redirecting a customer to a whole second landing page to purchase something.

-Or you happen to like Stripe, the company, and see what the deal is with using their tools. 😁
+Or you happen to like Stripe, the company, and want to see what the deal is with using their tools. 😁

 ### You value your time

-When I launched into this little project, I thought it would take just a few hours.
+When I started this little project, I thought it would take just a few hours.
 Stripe's documentation is _the gold standard_ for API docs, and Zapier and Gmail are super simple.
 How hard could it be to get everything up and running?

 The answer is `longer than I expected`.
 I think it took me over <strike>8</strike> <strike>15</strike> too many hours to do what would now take me about... two hours.